 The District Council will expect the following design process to be adopted for all proposed development (with the exception of householder development).
-Such development proposals shall be informed by, and respond to, a robust site and contextual appraisal that will involve identifying constraints and opportunities.
+Such development proposals shall be informed by, and respond to, a robust site and contextual appraisal that will involve identifying constraints and opportunities and satisfy the requirements of the National Design Guide and any locally adopted Design Codes where relevant to the proposal.

-New residential development will also need to perform positively against Building for a Healthy Life (or any successor version of the tool) and the National Design Guide.
+New residential development will also need to perform positively against Building for a Healthy Life (or any successor version of the tool).